github/developer.github.com/content/changes/2014-07-09-status-contexts-are-official.md

 ---
 kind: change
-title: Status Contexts are Official
+title: The combined status API is official
 created_at: 2014-07-09
 author_name: bhuga
 ---